AdobeDocs/deliverability-learn.en/help/additional-resources/Unsubscribe-Do's-and-Do-Not's.md

 + If you do, you have already broken your promise not to send them any more mail.

 **DO NOT:** Be snarky in your verbiage.
-“I don’t like to hear about great deals – please unsubscribe me!”
+"I don't like to hear about great deals – please unsubscribe me!"

 + This can come across as rude.
 Avoid a negative tone.